 All the trucks and tankers owned by the Company are covered with third party liability and comprehensive insurance.
-The products carried by the heavy equipment are covered with in-land cargo insurance.
+The products carried by these heavy equipments are covered with inland cargo insurance.
 The Company believes that its insurable assets are adequately covered.